Skip to main content

 Scheduled Execution

-Schedules can be customized per character in the Cortex tab or via the Anima Visual Builder's Cortex nodes.
+Modes and individual processors can be scheduled.
+Schedules are customizable per character in the Cortex tab or via the Anima Visual Builder.

 Snapshots and Revert